Marty1820/picow-epaper-2.9-B/README.md

 - Raspberry Pi Pico or compatible board.
 - Required libraries: `network`, `ntptime`, `rp2`, `machine`, `utime`, `framebuf`.
-- For the e-paper display: SPI interface and proper wireing to the display.
+- For the e-paper display: SPI interface and proper wiring to the display.

 ## Setup

-1. **Clone the reporistory:**
+1. **Clone the repository:**

    ```
    sh